CarterMM4/Earthquake-Data-Exploration-and-Prediction/README.md

 # Earthquake-Data-Exploration-and-Prediction
 Analyzes global earthquake data to explore magnitude distribution, temporal trends, and geographic patterns.
 Includes data cleaning, feature engineering, and a predictive model using Random Forest Regressor.
 Visualizes key insights and evaluates model performance with Mean Squared Error and R² score.

-Earthquake Data Analysis and Magnitude Prediction
+Earthquake Data Analysis and Magnitude Prediction:

 This project explores a global earthquake dataset, performing in-depth analysis, visualizations, and predictive modeling.
 The goal is to uncover patterns in earthquake occurrences and build a model to predict earthquake magnitudes based on geographical and temporal features.

-Project Overview
+Project Overview:

 Data Preprocessing: Cleans and prepares the data by handling missing values, converting date formats, and encoding categorical features.
 Exploratory Data Analysis (EDA): Visualizes the distribution of earthquake magnitudes, trends over time, and geographical locations to reveal patterns.